HazemElakbawy/Todo-List-API/README.md

 ## Security 🔒

 - Passwords are hashed before storing in the database
-- Token-based authentication is implemented
+- Token-based authentication is implemented, including refresh tokens.
 - Input validation is performed on all endpoints

 ## Error Handling ⚠️

 The API uses appropriate HTTP status codes and error messages:

 - 400 Bad Request: For invalid input
 - 401 Unauthorized: For authentication failures
 - 403 Forbidden: For authorization failures